moble/remote_exec/README.md

 substitution will be exact.
 In this case, `np.loadtxt` needs a string, while `{filenames}` will be substituted with the value of the string without the quotes, so we need to write the code with the quotes.
-Of course, we could have also included the quotes in the `filenames` variables, as in `"file1.txt"`.
+Of course, we could have also included the quotes in the `filenames` variables, as in `'"file1.txt"'`.

 Note that the names `kernel1` and `kernel2` need only match a subset of your kernel's full name, so that `kernel1` could start a kernel that is actually named `python_kernel1_myserver`.
 The only stipulation is that the name you provide must match exactly one full kernel name, which may not be what is displayed in the Jupyter notebook's list of kernels.
 To find the possible full kernel names, run `jupyter-kernelspec list` from the command line.
+Reasonably similar versions of python are needed on each system.
+In particular, the data is pickled on the remote systems, and unpickled on the local system.
+This seems to require that all systems run either python 2 or python 3 -- no mixing.

 Also note that the kernels are persistent within your local IPython session, which means that the same kernels can be used in different cells, so that you